 No, I had no idea they’d have this sort of impact.
 I thought I’d just discuss the situation with the people who read my blog.
 And suddenly there were all these reposts across the whole country.
 If I’d known that the police would investigate me, then I probably wouldn't have put up the post.

-Yeah, I guessed that might be the case.
+Yeah, I figured that might be the case.
 Tell us a bit about the case against you.
 What happened with the cops?

 I got a call and was asked to make an appearance at Lenin Police Station in Omsk.
 The pretext was that my name had been linked to the distribution of narcotics over the internet.
 I’ve never done anything like that.
 When I actually appeared at the station on the summons, the investigator asked me a bunch of questions about the uproar around the photos from the club.
 They’d never heard anything about the drugs business and simply shrugged.